folio-org/ui-users/src/components/Commander/README.md

     </div>
 </HasCommand>
 ```
+### Bonus Step: 'advanced' control
 Workflows within your module may call for different shortcuts to be active at different times.
 The declaritive nature of `<HasCommand>` makes this possible.
-That conditional render in the previous portion - say we want an 'edit' shortcut key to start working there, but we want to allow for keyboard focus to be anywhere within the module.
-(In other words, as long as a detail view is open, we can shift to an edit mode.)
+That conditional render in the previous step - say we want an 'edit' shortcut key to start working there, but we want to allow for keyboard focus to be anywhere within the module.
+(In other words, as long as a detail view is open, we can use keyboard shortcuts to shift to an edit mode.)
 Here's how.
 ```
 // Details.js
 this.detailKeyCommands = [